 “I’m one of the few people recouping here in America,” he says.
 He’s also one of the only people coopering in America since, by his count, he’s one of only 32 artisan coopers in the entire United States.
 While that number might be daunting, it’s also exciting, since it allows him to pursue a craft that he genuinely enjoys.

 “I love math [and] I enjoy puzzles and figuring things out,” he explains.
-For him, the formulations and mechanics behind the barrels are part of the allure.
+For him, the formulations and mechanics behind the barrels are part of the allure of being a cooper.
 If any number is off, even by the slightest bit, the whole barrel could end up as a wash.

 Not that such a thing would happen at Quercus, of course.
 With over two years of coopering under his belt, Cox is a pro barrel builder.
 At his workshop in High Falls, he produces everything from Firkins, 10-gallon neutral barrels for beer and cider, to Trentas, 30-gallon barrels that are toasted and charred.
 He also crafts fermentation tanks for brewers and distillers and open-top kiokes for soy sauce and other fermented beverages.